Frac7/PSAB-Command/README.md

 # PSAB-Command

-Command for ownership expiration use case.
+Command for ownership expiration use case and for retrieving and comparing hashes (documents).

 ## Getting started
 `yarn install`